Design-Based Inference for Spatial Experiments under Unknown Interference: Defining a marginal spatial effect

 \section{Defining a marginal spatial effect}

-As the potential outcome notation for $Y_x(\z)$ indicates, the outcome at any point may depend on the full vector of realized treatment assignments, $\z$.
-Similarly, the potential outcome notation for the circle average, $\mu_i(\Y(\z);d)$, suggests that the realized circle average for point $i$ may depend on treatment assignments for points other than $i$.
-As such, the circle averages are potentially subject to causal interference.
+As the potential outcome notation for $Y_x(\z)$ indicates, the outcome at any point may depend on the full vector of realized treatment assignments $\z$.
+Similarly, the potential outcome notation for the circle average, $\mu_i(\Y(\z);d)$, shows that the realized circle average for node $i$ may depend on treatment assignments for nodes other than $i$.
+As such, the circle averages are potentially subject to causal ``interference.''

 We now define a spatial effect that we call the ``average marginalized effect'' (AME).
 The AME is a marginal effect that accounts for interference.
-It is a marginal effect \citep{rubin2005-potential-outcomes} that bears resemblance to the ``average direct causal effect'' defined by \cite{hudgens_halloran08} and is the spatial analogue of the ``expected average treatment effect'' defined by \cite{savje-etal2018-unknown-interference}.
+It can be defined for any distance value $d$ and enables researchers to examine how the impacts of the intervention nodes on the outcome of their neighboring points vary in space.
 The usual definition of a unit-level treatment effect takes the difference between a unit's potential outcomes under one treatment condition versus under another treatment condition.
-A unit-level marginal effect is different, because it takes the difference between the average of a unit's potential outcomes over a set of potential outcomes versus the average over another set.
+A unit-level marginal effect is different because it takes the difference between the {\it average} of a unit's potential outcomes over a set of potential outcomes versus the average over another set.
 We apply this idea to the spatial setting.
 In doing so, we consider effects that may bleed out in ways that are not necessarily contained within pre-defined strata, as in \cite{hudgens_halloran08}, or summarized by a simple statistic, as in \cite{aronow_samii2017_interference}.

-To define the spatial AMR, first rewrite the potential outcome at point $x$ as $Y_x(z_i, \mathbf{z}_{-i})$, where $\mathbf{z}_{-i}$ is a vector equalling $\mathbf{z}$ except that the value for point $i$ is omitted.
-This allows us to pay special attention to how variation in treatment at point $i$ relates to potential outcomes at point $x$, given variation in treatment values in $\mathbf{z}_{-i}$.
-We can marginalize over variation in $\mathbf{z}_{-i}$ to define an ``individualistic'' average of potential outcomes for point $x$, holding the treatment at intervention point $i$ to treatment value $z$:
+To define the spatial AME, let us first rewrite the potential outcome at point $x$ as $Y_x(z_i, \mathbf{z}_{-i})$, where $\mathbf{z}_{-i}$ is a vector equaling $\mathbf{z}$ except that the value for intervention node $i$ is omitted.
+This allows us to pay special attention to how variation in treatment at node $i$ relates to potential outcomes at point $x$, given the variation in treatment values in $\mathbf{z}_{-i}$.
+We can marginalize over variation in $\mathbf{z}_{-i}$ to define an ``individualistic'' average of potential outcomes for point $x$, holding the treatment at intervention node $i$ to treatment value $z$: